HPW17/ltfitness/README.md

 ## LT Fitness Performance LLC

-Creating a Website for a health and wellness non-profit organization.
+Creating a website for a health and wellness non-profit organization.

 > https://hpw17.github.io/ltfitness/